Policy and overview on equipment and field gear.

 Pouches for submachine guns, SVT rifle, hand grenades and ammunition.

-Bottom: PPSh drum magazine pouches.
+Bottom: Ammunition 7.62 x 25 mm P, for use with PPSh & PPS as well with the Tokarev TT30/33 pistols.
+PPSh drum magazine pouches.
 The centre one is an early war type which has a web loop on the back for the Y strap to attach through.

-Below: An ecomony made ammunition bandolier which was worn over a shoulder and across the chest.
-It could hold 70 rounds in clips of the standard 7.62 x 54 R ammunition.
-A canvas auxiliary pouch was worn on the waist belt below the right ammo pouch and was for spare ammunition , ie up to 30 rounds in clips or about 40 in loose rounds.
+Below: An economy made ammunition bandolier which was worn over a shoulder and across the chest.
+It could hold up to 70 rounds in clips of the standard 7.62 x 54 R ammunition, or 50 rounds and a SVT magazine.
+A canvas auxiliary pouch was worn on the waist belt below the right ammo pouch and was for spare ammunition , i.e. up to 20 rounds in clips or in loose rounds.
+It was closed by various means i.e. a button or wooden toggle with leather or tape strap or hemp string, as shown below.

 Grenade Pouches.

 Below Right: is a pouch for the F-1 grenade.
 The F-1 grenade was adopted for service in 1939 and on 29th June that year, the head of ABTVoisk(Armoured Forces of the RKKA) approved the issue of a pouch for the F-1 grenade, which was to hold three grenades.
-It was issued for use by tank, SP gun and armoured car crews and for defensive purposes and was stored in a dedicated storage compartment within the respective vehicle.
+It was issued for use by tank, SP gun and armoured car crews for defensive purposes and was stored in a dedicated storage compartment within the respective vehicle.
 The pouch cover could be secured by various means i.e. leather strap and buckle, a single central button and hemp loop or by two wooden toggles and hemp/leather loops.
-The pouches had cloth loops on the back, which would allow it to be worn on a belt by the crew member if the vehicle was damaged and had to be abandoned and when dismounted of the vehicle.
+The pouches had cloth loops on the back, which would allow it to be worn on a belt by the crew member when dismounted from the vehicle and when the vehicle became damaged and had to be abandoned.

 Below Left: is a universal pouch issued to infantry troops for use with either the RG-14/30 or RGD 33 stick grenade and the also for the F-1 and RG-42 grenades.It could hold two RG-14 \ 30 or RGD-33 grenades and there is a small internal pocket to hold fuses.
 It could hold up to four F-1 grenades, with special instructions on how the grenades and fuses were to be stored within.
 The use of the RGD-33 grenade did not continue after the war, hence this pouch went out of use.
 Also in use during the war was a simplified economy RGD-33 pouch using less material and did not have the outer flap cover.
 The two inverted grenade heads were held in smaller individual tubular pockets and the uppermost handles were secured in place with two tie tapes.

 Below Right: is a pouch for the F-1 grenade.
 The F-1 grenade was adopted for service in 1939 and on 29th June that year, the head of ABTVoisk(Armoured Forces of the RKKA) approved the issue of a pouch for the F-1 grenade, which was to hold three grenades.
-It was issued for use by tank, SP gun and armoured car crews and for defensive purposes and was stored in a dedicated storage compartment within the respective vehicle.
+It was issued for use by tank, SP gun and armoured car crews for defensive purposes and was stored in a dedicated storage compartment within the respective vehicle.
 The pouch cover could be secured by various means i.e. leather strap and buckle, a single central button and hemp loop or by two wooden toggles and hemp/leather loops.
-The pouches had cloth loops on the back, which would allow it to be worn on a belt by the crew member if the vehicle was damaged and had to be abandoned and when dismounted of the vehicle.
+The pouches had cloth loops on the back, which would allow it to be worn on a belt by the crew member when dismounted from the vehicle and when the vehicle became damaged and had to be abandoned.

 Below Left: is a universal pouch issued to infantry troops for use with either the RG-14/30 or RGD 33 stick grenade and the also for the F-1 and RG-42 grenades.It could hold two RG-14 \ 30 or RGD-33 grenades and there is a small internal pocket to hold fuses.
 It could hold up to four F-1 grenades, with special instructions on how the grenades and fuses were to be stored within.
 The use of the RGD-33 grenade did not continue after the war, hence this pouch went out of use.
 Also in use during the war was a simplified economy RGD-33 pouch using less material and did not have the outer flap cover.
 The two inverted grenade heads were held in smaller individual tubular pockets and the uppermost handles were secured in place with two tie tapes.